Armaanv0843dev/Armaanv0843dev/README.md

 ## About Me

-I'm Armaan — a developer and 3D artist passionate about AI, clean web experiences, and realistic 3D visuals.
-I enjoy building projects that combine creativity with technology.
+I'm a developer with a growing focus on Data Analytics, Artificial Intelligence, and Machine Learning.
+I enjoy building scalable web applications and uncovering insights from data to solve real-world challenges.
+Alongside my technical work, I explore 3D art as a creative passion, creating realistic visualizations and digital experiences.

 - Less about Theory
-- More about building with AI
+- More about building with AI and DATA
 - Creating modern web apps
 - 3D Artist